-E. coli O157:H7 infection generally resolves without treatment, and antibiotics are not usually indicated.
-Additional fluids may be needed to combat dehydration, especially among children.
+E. Coli infection with diarrheal illness generally resolves without treatment and antibiotics are not usually indicated.
+Fluid replacement is essential to avoid dehydration particularly in children.

 - Watery or bloody diarrhea

 - Nausea and vomiting